luxfi/docs/docs/apis/luxd/luxd-release-notes.md

 **Go**

-The minimum Go version required to build LuxGo is now Go 1.16.8
+The minimum Go version required to build Luxd is now Go 1.16.8

 **Bug Fixes**